powsybl/powsybl-open-loadflow/docs/loadflow/parameters.md

 ### maxNewtonRaphsonIterations
 Only applies if [`acSolverType`](#acsolvertype) is `NEWTON_RAPHSON` or `FAST_DECOUPLED`.
-Maximum number of iterations for solver inner loop.
+Maximum number of iterations for solver inner loop.<br>
 The default value is `15` and it must be greater or equal to `1`.

 ### maxNewtonKrylovIterations